Sewer Cleaning Recycling Trucks: Purpose Built vs. Bolt-On Accessory

 Micron Comparison Chart

 Most bolt-on systems try to filter down to 100 microns (the consistency of fine beach sand – see reference chart).
 Well, that isn’t that bad, right?
 Fine grains of sand are pretty small, yes.
 However, given the large volume of recycled water, you must consider the PPM of material going through the system.
 Even a moderate quantity of sand-size material can be very detrimental to parts and components downstream of the filtration system, such as high-pressure pumps, plumbing, hoses, and nozzles.
-Most standard combination vac trucks aren’t designed to handle the number of solids that can pass the filtration system with add-on recycling attachments.
-Users in the field have had new nozzles destroyed within days of use on a truck with a bolt-on recycler but were originally proudly touting their trucks’ ability to filter down to 100 microns.
+Most standard combination vacuum trucks aren’t designed to handle the volume of solids that can pass through the filtration system with add-on recycling attachments.
+Users in the field have had new nozzles destroyed within days of use on a truck equipped with a bolt-on recycler, despite originally touting their trucks’ ability to filter down to 100 microns.

-Overall, the consensus on most bolt-on recycling attachments is that, while it’s cheaper than buying a purpose-built unit, constantly replacing filters and the wear and tear these systems put on their machines leads to a higher upkeep cost than most customers might realize.
+Overall, the consensus on most bolt-on recycling attachments is that, while they are cheaper than buying a purpose-built unit, the constant replacement of filters and the wear and tear these systems put on their machines lead to higher upkeep costs than most customers might realize.
 That said, some bolt-on options can produce higher-quality recycled water than some lower-end purpose-built machines.
 Again, being informed and understanding what you are getting and what to expect is essential.

 Option B: Purpose-Built Water Recyclers

 It is true… Purpose-built water recyclers usually come with a higher purchase price.
 This is largely due to the added development costs and quality components used in manufacturing.
-On the upside, you get what you pay for; the components are more reliable, resistant to corrosion and decomposition, and specifically chosen for their ability to be used long-term with recycled water.
+On the upside, you get what you pay for; the components are more reliable, resistant to corrosion and decomposition, and specifically chosen for their long-term use with recycled water.

 Purpose Built Water Recycing Sewer Cleaner Truck

-Purpose Built Recyclers are generally more durable and efficient than their traditional counterparts with recycler add-ons, at the cost of a higher price tag.
+Purpose-built recyclers are generally more durable and efficient than their traditional counterparts with recycler add-ons, albeit at a higher price tag.

 Additionally, purpose-built recycling units recycle water more efficiently than their bolt-on counterparts.
-These units are engineered with the capability to recycle at a quicker rate with a lower solid size, as well as lower PPM.
+These units are engineered to recycle at a faster rate with smaller solid particles, as well as lower PPM.
 This means less wear on the machine and longer service life than a traditional combination sewer cleaner truck with an add-on filtration system.

 There are two schools of thought regarding purpose-built water recycler units: active and passive.
 Active filtration involves using replaceable filters to actively separate fats, oils, grease, and other solids from the water.
-Passive separation primarily uses gravity (like settling tanks) or centrifugal forces (most commonly seen in filtration cyclones) to filter the water instead of replaceable filters.
+Passive separation primarily uses gravity (like settling tanks) or centrifugal forces (most commonly seen in filtration cyclones) to filter the water, rather than replaceable filters.
 In a well-engineered machine, active and passive filtration are equally effective, and many recycler systems utilize both filtration and separation in their design.
-However, as we mentioned previously, any system using mesh filters will generally have issues with grease and silt, which adds to upkeep and maintenance costs.
+However, as we mentioned previously, any system using mesh filters will generally encounter issues with grease and silt, which contribute to increased upkeep and maintenance costs.

 Passive separation genesis